back to the MAIN INDEX

 the Aqua Traiana's course (dotted line)

-The only aqueduct that reached Rome from the north-west was the Aqua Alsietina, which ran almost entirely underground, except a very short part; having been been built with the main purpose of filling emperor Octavianus Augustus' naval stadium (see Curious and Unusual page 4), the water it drew directly from the small Lacus Alsietinus, now Lake of Martignano, was not suitable for drinking.
+Having been been built with the main purpose of filling emperor Octavianus Augustus' naval stadium (see Curious and Unusual page 4), the water it drew directly from the small Lacus Alsietinus, now Lake of Martignano, was not suitable for drinking.

 Trajan sought for clean springs in the same area, finding them by the hills on the western side of the Lacus Sabatinus (now Lake of Bracciano).